sbozich/sbozich.github.io/_posts/2023-02-15-hp-notebook-15-review.md

 * Hard drive/solid-state drive cable, part number L20456-001

-NVMe can also be upgraded to a larger one, which is probably a best option when it comes to storage expansion.
+NVMe can also be upgraded to a larger one, which is probably best option when it comes to storage expansion.

 ## Performance